json-schema-org/blog/pages/posts/fixing-json-schema-output.md

 }
 ```

 That _does_ look a lot simpler.
 But what about annotations?
 Well, we can group them in a new property.
-And, since we know that any keyword is only going to produce a single annotation, we can utilize an object to report those annotations by using the keyword as the property names and the annotations as the values.
+And, since we know that any keyword is only going to produce a single annotation value, we can utilize an object to report those annotations by using the keyword as the property names.

 ```json
 {